DataMiner hardening guide

 TCP port 23 can be closed if the DataMiner Telnet feature is disabled.
 For more information, see DataMiner.Telnet.

-TCP port 80 can be closed if IIS is configured to require HTTPS connections.
+TCP port 80 can be closed if IIS is configured to require HTTPS connections and if IIS is not configured to redirect HTTP to HTTPS.
 We highly recommended enabling HTTPS on your DataMiner System.
 Note that TCP port 443 needs to be open for HTTPS connections.
 For more information, see Setting up https on a DMA.

 The ports for NATS communication (4222, 6222, and 9090) can be closed when the DMA is not part of a cluster.

-UDP ports 161 and 362 can be closed if the DataMiner SNMP Agent feature is disabled, which is the case by default from DataMiner 9.6.11 onwards.
-However, if a DMA was installed prior to DataMiner 9.6.11 and is upgraded to DataMiner 9.6.11 or higher, this functionality will remain enabled until it is manually disabled.
+UDP ports 161 and 362 can be closed if the DataMiner SNMP Agent feature is disabled, which is by default the case in the currently supported DataMiner versions.
 For more information, see Enabling DataMiner SNMP agent functionality.

 Note